Accelerated B.S. in Health Education & Promotion/M.S. in Health Science

 The Department of Health Sciences offers an accelerated program that allows you to attain both a bachelor’s and master’s degree in Health Education & Promotion with Health Science in less time than it would take to pursue each degree separately.
 The accelerated B.S./M.S. in Health Education & Promotion with Health Science enables students in the Community, School or Dual tracks to substitute nine (9) units in the M.S. in Health Science program for undergraduate classes in the Health Education & Promotion Major.
 Undergraduate Health Education & Promotion majors who have successfully completed 60-80 units (junior status) may apply for admission to the B.S. to M.S.
 Program.
 Students accepted into the program begin graduate level course work during their senior year.

-Undergraduate students who have successfully completed 60-80 units (junior status), may apply for admission to the combined B.S. to M.S.
+Undergraduate students who have successfully completed 60-80 units (junior status), may apply for admission to the accelerated B.S. to M.S.
 Program.
-This program allows students to complete combined undergraduate and graduate degrees for the M.S. in Health Science.
+This program allows students to complete accelerated undergraduate and graduate degrees for the M.S. in Health Science.

 - Completion of /or current enrollment in 60-80 units (may include transfer units)